trambarhq/relaks-route-manager/README.md

 Amount of time (in milliseconds) to wait before initiating page preloading.
 Relevant only for apps that employ code-splitting.
 When specified, the route manager will call `load()` of every route after the delay.

 Default value: `NaN` (no preploading of pages)

+### reloadFaultyScript

+Automatically force the page to reload when WebPack fails to load a JavaScript module.
+The [Navigation Timing API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigation) is used to check whether the page has already reloaded, so that the page won't reload repeatedly when the error cannot actually be resolved.

+Default value: `false`

 ### trackLinks